tstuefe/JEP387/jep.md

 To improve this, it is proposed to change the allocator to a finer-granular growing scheme.
 Arenas can start off smaller and grow in a more fine controlled fashion, which would reduce the overhead per class loader especially for small loaders.

 This can be done by switching metaspace memory management to a buddy allocation scheme [\[3\]](#footnote3).
 This is an old and proven algorithm used successfully e.g. in the Linux kernel.
-Not only would it reduce per-classloader overhead, it would also give us superior metaspace defragmentation on class unloading.
+Not only would it reduce per-class-loader overhead, it would also give us superior metaspace defragmentation on class unloading.

 In addition to that, it is proposed to commit arenas lazily, only on demand.
 That would reduce footprint for loaders which start out with large arenas but will not use them immediately, or maybe never use them to their full extent, e.g. the boot class loader.